Who we are

 BComm (Business), University of British Columbia

 With deep interests in environmental and social issues, Monique Harjani has studied business, economics, and public policy with the goal to solve real-world problems in a rational and ethical manner.
-She has worked as a policy analyst and a research and data analyst at the Canadian federal government and has won a policy design competition and several youth venture challenges focused on eliminating barriers for people in marginalized and underserved communities.
-Monique also brings her varied experience as a curator of several TEDx events in British Columbia, a researcher of open innovation and the digital economy, and a course developer for the Sauder School of Business and a children’s leadership and public speaking program operating in six countries.
+She has worked as a policy, research, and data analyst at the Canadian federal government and has won a policy design competition and several youth venture challenges focused on eliminating barriers for people in marginalized and underserved communities.
+Monique’s varied experience includes curating several TEDx events in British Columbia, researching open innovation and the digital economy, and developing courses for the Sauder School of Business and a children’s leadership and public speaking program operating in six countries.

 Sign up for the Warshield newsletter: Indigenous Policy & Power